sanka-p/obsidian-notes/Uni/DSA/Hashing.md

 ### Universal Hashing
 - Randomize the algorithm to combat O(n) worst case
 - Universal hashing - pick a hash function randomly in a way that is independent of the keys that are actually going to be stored.
-This guarantees goof performance of average, even if worse case keys are chosen
+This guarantees good performance of average, even if worse case keys are chosen

 ## Chaining
 - Puts elements that hash to the same slot in a linked list